Skip to main content

 Updated over a week ago

-This article will teach you how to automatically generate and add records to your DNS provider correctly.
+This article will teach you how to automatically sign, verify, and use your sender custom domain in Omnisend.

 • Domain signature is free for all Omnisend users.